 - the services offered by the Support Centre for Women and Children in Karimnagar.

 - sensitization workshops and trainings on gender-specific violence.

 - individual assistance in serious cases.

-- awareness raising activities regarding the prevention of violence and critical reflection on discriminative gender role models at schools and other educational institutions.
+- public awareness raising activities regarding the prevention of violence and critical reflection on discriminative gender role models at schools and other educational institutions.

 Support BHUMIKA Women's Collective with a one-time donation or contribute regularly and become a sponsor!

 You can also donate to the following account, using the keyword “India” as a reference for your payment: